skmgoldin/deploy-monster/README.md

 - `bytecode` [string] - The contract's bytecode.

 #### `TxParams`

+A nested object keyed by the names (as in the Solidity `contract <Name> {` shared by the contracts' constructor functions) where the inner objects have the following properties:

 - `nonce` [number] - The nonce with which to send the transaction.
 Derivable using [`web3.eth.getTransactionCount`](#https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethgettransactioncount) on the address of the `signingKey` specified in the [`DeployOpts`](#DeployOpts).
 - `gas` [number] - (*optional*, default `1000000`)